 Skin biopsy is usually done for diagnosis of your skin condition.
 A lot of times, skin conditions can mimic one another.
 For example, a skin cancer (melanoma) can sometimes look similar to a harmless mole.
-Skin biopsy provides the additional vital information when definite clinical diagnosis cannot be confirmed.
+Skin biopsy provides additional vital information when a definite clinical diagnosis cannot be confirmed.
 It can even tell us what kind of skin cancer it is so the appropriate treatment can be advised.

 There are different types of skin biopsy depending on the type and the location of the skin condition.

 The punch biopsy blade takes a small round core of tissue ranging from 3-4 mm in diameter.
 It is a quick procedure.
 A stitch may be required or, if the wound is tiny (most of the time), it will heal adequately without a stitch.

 A shave biopsy is done with a scalpel or razor blade and may be used if the skin lesion is suspected to only affect the top layers of the skin.
 A very superficial slice of the skin is removed.
 No stitches are required usually.
 There will be a small scab that will normally take 1-2 weeks to heal.

 Sometimes when a larger piece of skin is needed to make a correct diagnosis, a deeper biopsy is done.
 For incisional biopsy, stitches are usually required after the removal.

 Electrosurgery uses high frequency electric current that generates heat to either stop bleeding or to remove or destroy the abnormal skin lesion.
 This is an extremely effective method for removal of multiple benign skin lesions such as harmless moles, warts, molluscum contagiosum, cherry angioma, skin tags and even solar lentigines (sun spots).
 This procedure gives a very good cosmetic effect.
 Healing usually takes about 3-4 weeks.